 Your campaigns won’t always go viral so it’s imperative to ensure your content is constantly being published and promoted on trusted channels.

-Try and reach out to popular websites and bloggers who have an influence on your target audience.
-If your content is seen on a trusted and well respected channel it further validates its quality and increases your viral potential.
+Try and reach out to popular websites and bloggers who influence your target audience.
+If your content is seen on a trusted and well-respected channel it further validates its quality and increases your viral potential.

 Step 8: Don’t Overdo Promotions